ostris/ai-toolkit/README.md

 ---

+## Dataset Preparation

+Datasets generally need to be a folder containing images and associated text files.
+Currently, the only supported formats are jpg, jpeg, and png.
+Webp currently has issues.
+The text files should be named the same as the images but with a `.txt` extension.
+For example `image22.jpg` and `image2.txt`.
+The text file should contain only the caption.
+You can add the word `[trigger]` in the caption file and if you have `trigger_word` in your config, it will be automatically replaced.

+Images are never upscaled but they are downscaled and placed in buckets for batching. **You do not need to crop/resize your images**.
+The loader will automatically resize them and can handle varying aspect ratios.

+---

 ## EVERYTHING BELOW THIS LINE IS OUTDATED

 It may still work like that, but I have not tested it in a while.